aaronbloomfield/ccc/hws/btcparser/index.md

 #### Block group file format

-The blocks to be verified are grouped together in a file -- this file is from the Bitcoin system, and if you were to download that and have it sync, you would have those files on your machine as well.
-The file provided contains block 0 (the genesis block) through block 119,341.
+The blocks to be verified are grouped together in a file -- this file is from the Bitcoin system, and if you were to launch a Bitcoin node and have it sync the blockchain, you would have those files on your machine as well.
+The largest file provided contains block 0 (the genesis block) through block 119,341.

 To see the contents of a binary file, run it through `hexdump -C`.
 This will print a LOT of text, so we will pipe it through `head`, as shown below.
 Each block is preceded by 8 bytes of data.
 The first 4 bytes are the magic number, and the second four bytes are the block size.
 Both are in little-Endian format in the file.
-The first 13 lines of this file, when run through `hexdump -C`, are:
+The output of the genesis block, when run through `hexdump -C`, are:

 ```
-$ hexdump -C blk00000.blk | head -10
+$ hexdump -C blk00000-f10.blk | head -13
 00000000  f9 be b4 d9 1d 01 00 00  01 00 00 00 00 00 00 00  |................|
 00000010  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 00000020  00 00 00 00 00 00 00 00  00 00 00 00 3b a3 ed fd  |............;...|